 The castle’s five-storied layers of white, gold, and teal are absolutely breathtaking when viewed up close, especially through a veil of plum and cherry blossoms.
 Take your time to stroll around the exterior and interior walking paths, and don’t miss the plum blossom grove if you’re visiting in late-February/early March.
 You can also pay to visit the castle tower for stellar views over the city below (check the website to confirm opening times).

 Nakazakicho is akin to the “hipster” neighborhoods of western countries.
 The trendy cafes and cute shopfronts are popular with Japanese visitors, but remains off the radar for most foreign tourists.

 It’s a great place to grab a coffee and take a leisurely stroll.
+You’ll need to refuel if you want to make the most of this Osaka Kyoto Nara itinerary!
 I highly recommend the colorful Taiyō No Tou, which looks like something out of a Studio Ghibli film.
 And if you’re craving sweets, the strawberry and cream crepes from Uncouple Anglecam’s street stall are a must try (it’s not on Google Maps, so search for ImaDoma which is across the street).

 Umeda Sky Building

 What better way to end your Osaka adventure than with a birds-eye view of the city?
 The Umeda Sky Building’s 40th floor observation deck provides unparalleled panoramic views over Osaka.
 You’ll need to make an online reservation, and I suggest choosing a sunset time slot for the ultimate experience.

 Here are a few alternate ideas to customize your Osaka-Kyoto-Nara itinerary: